hrachovcovat/english/06_storytelling/index.md

 - It would be nice like that, but that's not true.
 And I am sorry world, I can't hate myself for it.

 I have never been a person who loves talking and talking to people, presenting oneself or their work and these things.
 Be known and visible.
 This is not what I want.
 I know it is important for this specifications but also I know it can be done without it.
 Every human prefers something else.
 I am the one who want to silently do my job and be happy.
-I like about that the opportunity, that it can be done almost silently and that something can speak instead of me.
+I like about it the opportunity, that it can be done almost silently and that something can speak instead of me.

 #### So if you were looking for a design story, I am sorry but you wasted 10 minutes.